andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 In short, you’re leaving yourself open to many potential bugs…and the compiler doesn’t help you write your code at all!
 This is the nightmare of every Haskell programmer.
-There must be a better way!
+There must be a better way![^1]

 #### Putting it to the test